What is a morning service like?

 What other kinds of meetings do you have?

-We have a youth/young adult events, ladies’ and men’s gatherings, prayer times, online meetings, worship nights, and life groups.
+We have a youth/young adult events, ladies’ and men’s gatherings, prayer times, online meetings, and worship nights.
 People attend one or two of these gatherings each week to build friendships with one another.

 You have a really large, historic-looking building, can I take a look around?